robotont/robotont.github.io/html/_sources/files/setup_robot_pc.rst.txt

 IP addresses and Hostnames
 ---------------------------

-Both AP and Client connection methods can be used with either an IP address or a hostname based setup:
+Both AP and Client connection methods can be used with either an IP address or a hostname based setup.

 If you opt for an IP-address based setup, you can skip the hosts file setup.